skdejong/100DaysOfCode/log.md

 ### Day 3: 28 September 2022

 **Today's Progress**:
-- Started learning JavaScript with @theSchoolofCode
+- Started learning JavaScript with The School of Code
 - Practiced pair programming in JavaScript using Visual Studio Code, Git, and GitHub

 ### Day 4: 29 September 2022